rdpeng/rprogdatascience/manuscript/apply.md

 ## Vectorizing a Function

-The `mapply()` function can be use to automatically "vectorize" a function.
+The `mapply()` function can be used to automatically "vectorize" a function.
 What this means is that it can be used to take a function that typically only takes single arguments and create a new function that can take vector arguments.
 This is often needed when you want to plot functions.

 Here's an example of a function that computes the sum of squares given some data, a mean parameter and a standard deviation.
 The formula is {$$}\sum_{i=1}^n(x_i-\mu)^2/\sigma^2{/$$}.